Staphylococcal Scalded Skin Syndrome

 This document is only valid for the day on which it is accessed.
 Please read our disclaimer.

 Certain strains of Staphylococcus aureus produce exfoliative toxins.
 In young infants, and in those with renal impairment, these can accumulate and result in widespread exfoliation of the skin known as Staphylococcal scalded skin syndrome (SSSS).

 The initial infection is often minor or undetected.

 Prodrome - malaise, irritability, fever, severe skin tenderness.

-Infants with SSSS should be admitted for appropriate fluid administration & monitoring, antibiotic and pain management.
+Children with SSSS should be admitted for appropriate fluid administration & monitoring, antibiotic and pain management.